cdapio/cdap/cdap-docs/examples-manual/source/examples/purchase.rst

 - Using the CDAP UI, go to the |application-overview|, click |example-service1-italic| to get to the service detail page, then click the *Start* button; or

-- From the CDAP Local Sandbox home directory, use the Command Line Interface:
+- From the CDAP Sandbox home directory, use the Command Line Interface:

   .. tabbed-parsed-literal::